unparalleled-js/docs-1/connectors/coupa/introduction.md

 ## List of triggers and actions
 Workato currently supports the following Coupa triggers and actions.
 Find out more details about each by clicking on the links below.
-You can also navigate to them through the side bar.
+You can also navigate to them through the sidebar.

   * [Object actions](/connectors/coupa/object-actions.md)
   * [Object triggers](/connectors/coupa/object-triggers.md)